cam-carter/two-factor-auth-phx/second_draft.md

 ### A Disclaimer

 Now I'm just going to assume that if you're reading this you've already got the first factor of two-factor authentication figured out on your own.
-If that's not the case you can take a dive into the source code of the [example application](https://github.com/cam-carter/two-factor-auth-phx) that already implements basic user authentication with [Guardian] and [comeonin].
+If that's not the case you can take a dive into the source code of the [example application](https://github.com/cam-carter/two-factor-auth-phx) that already implements basic user authentication with [Guardian](https://github.com/ueberauth/guardian) and [comeonin](https://github.com/riverrun/comeonin).

-Also I'm doing some pretty wacky stuff with this code, so if you figure out a better way of doing this (there's always a better way), then please feel free to email me your suggestions, insults, or compliments.
+And if you figure out a better way of doing this (there's always a better way), then please feel free to email me your suggestions, insults, or compliments.

 ### Oh and app dependencies